sudhucodes/InstaBirthdayBot/README.md

    INSTAGRAM_PASSWORD=your_insta_password
    ```

-2. Make sure the credentials are correct to avoid login issues.
+2. Ensure the credentials are correct to avoid login issues.

 ---